mcgurk/ESP8266_NodeMCU_Lua/deepsleep_DHT22/README.md

 - Current:
 https://www.youtube.com/watch?v=6SdyImetbp8
 https://www.letscontrolit.com/wiki/index.php/Power
 An extra capacitor is needed with value between 1uF and 10uF.
 Preferable a tantalum type because of its excellent high frequency properties.
 This capacitor can best be placed as close to the module as possible
+Deepsleep current depends heavily from Vcc:
+* 3V -> 12uA
+* 3.3V -> 23uA
+* 3.5V -> 60uA
+* 3.6V -> 100uA
 - Voltage:
 https://www.reddit.com/r/esp8266/comments/329nxo/17v_current_consumption_power_usage/
 According to specs, the module works between 1.7V - 3.6V.
 The chip itself is only stable from ~2.5V-~4.2V according to thread.
 I used 3xAA Eneloop: at start almost 4.5V!